corinnai/tech264-cloud-linux/linux/README.md

 # Load balancer IP address-> settings -> frontend IP configuration
 # need to go a specific port : -p + the port for the first VM : 5000
 ```

+# CPU Usage Alert Setup

+1. In `Azure Monitor`, go to `Alerts` and click on `New Alert Rule`.
+2. Set the `Scope` to your app's resource (e.g., virtual machine or app service).
+3. Under `Condition`, choose `CPU Percentage` as the signal.
+4. Set the threshold low enough (e.g., 70%) to trigger an alert under heavy load.
+5. Under `Actions`, create an `Action Group` that sends an email notification to your address.
+6. Name and save the alert rule.

+# Get the alert to check the average for each minute
+`How to Get the Alert to Check the Average for Each Minute:` When setting up the alert condition, configure the `Aggregation Type` to "Average" and the `Frequency of Evaluation` to 1 minute.
+This ensures the alert checks the average CPU usage per minute and sends notifications accordingly.

+# Screenshot of Email Notification

+# Clean-up Process
+1. Go to `Monitor` > `Alerts` and delete the CPU usage alert.
+2. In `Monitor` > `Action Groups`, delete the associated action group.
+3. Go to `Dashboards`, locate your custom dashboard, and delete it.
+4. Ensure all associated resources are removed to avoid unnecessary charges.